Information for all students

 Students wishing to live together must indicate this on their own application.
 Applicants who ask to be matched with others must have all elements of their application match.
 If there are conflicting requests within a pair or group of students, no matching will take place.
 Matching is done electronically so it is important that names are spelled correctly.
 All applicants must pay the residence application fee and meet the deadlines.
 We will do our best to match people up who satisfy all these requirements but we don’t guarantee matches.

 Accommodations in Vallee, Earp, Village, Lowenberger and Gateway Suites residences are available for students with special needs.
 There are rooms with special features, such as visual fire alarms and washrooms, which are available for students with physical disabilities.
-Please indicate any such accommodations that are required on your residence application.
+Please indicate any such accommodations that are required on your residence application and complete the appropriate documentation.
 There is a section for this purpose.
-In addition students requiring such accommodations to register with Brock’s Student Accessibility and Wellness Centre and provide the Centre with any necessary documentation.
+In addition students requiring such accommodations to register with Brock’s Student Accessibility Services and provide SAS with any necessary documentation.
+Please visit our webpage on Medical and Special Consideration for more information.

-If you wish to notify us of a medical condition which would not be described as a disability, we require that you indicate this in your residence application and send us a completed residence medical and special consideration form by June 1st in order to be considered in the assigning process.
-Additional supporting documentation can be sent by email to email@example.com.
+If you wish to notify us of a medical condition which would not be described as a disability, we require that you indicate this in your residence application and send us a completed residence medical and special consideration form by June 1, 2018.
+Supporting documentation can be sent by email to firstname.lastname@example.org.
 It can also be sent by regular mail.
 Our mailing address can be found in our Frequently Asked Questions.
 Or you can fax documents to the Manager of Residence Admissions and Administration at 905-688-0797.

 Medical documentation must provide enough detail to ensure an assessment and assignment can be made for students.
 Documentation must indicate the medical concern, what accommodation is required and how that accommodation will assist in addressing the concern.
 Please note: a doctor’s note saying a student requires a single room with no other information will not be accepted.
 We have several styles of residences with single rooms so the supporting information is important in assigning appropriate accommodations for the condition.